AKDGGS/gmcwebapp/README.md

 with `-conf`, then in `/etc/gmc.yaml`, and finally in `$HOME/.config/gmc.yaml` (on Linux.)

+## HTTPS
+HTTPS is optionally supported when the path to the listening certificate and key are defined in the gmc.yaml file.

 ### Database Configuration
 Currently only PostgreSQL (v12+) is a supported database.
 Support for additional databases can be added by implementing `gmc/db/DB`.